 All of our die springs are fabricated from the most efficient wire cross section, which is rectangular with rounded corners.
 The oil-tempered die springs are offered for die sets and general use at a reduced cost.
 A very long service life may be expected from oil-tempered springs if their maximum deflection is held to about 25% of their length.
 The highest grade of electrically-furnaced, shot-peened and preset chrome-alloy steel die springs are offered for unsurpassed quality.

-Die springs of oil-tempered material are available as unfinished only.
-A color coding system is employed for our chrome-alloy line for instant visual identification of the spring’s work range and to prevent errors in spring selection and installation.
+Die springs of oil-tempered material are only available as unfinished.
+Chrome-alloy die springs can be custom ordered with finishes such as powder coating or nickel plating.
+For unfinished die springs, a color-coding system is used for visual identification of the spring’s work range and to prevent errors in spring selection and installation.
 The color coding is a light coating of water-based paint.

 - Light Duty - Blue